Hi all, I hope you and yours are doing well.

 Kimberley cruise - Part 3 - fishing, crabbing, oystering, throw net, Sheep Island, Mermaid Tree, Pebbles & Bam Bam rock hole, honeyeater nest

 Our last full day of our cruise was a relaxing day spent in and around Prince Frederick Harbour.
-Those that wanted an early morning fish went out, followed by a cooked breakfast - smoked salmon and egg on pancake.
+Those who wanted an early morning fish went out in the tenders, followed by a cooked breakfast - smoked salmon and egg on pancake.
 All our meals had been restaurant quality and so delicious - thanks chef Sam!
 Sam is on his way to live in Spain with his partner.
-We wish him well for the future.
+We wish the both of them well for the future.

 After breakfast we went over to rock Art Island to see some Wandjina aboriginal art: Kimberley cruise Part 2 and then the guys had a go at throw net fishing.
 And after lunch some more fishing, where I finally caught a fish!
 Kimberley cruise Part 3.
 Could this really be our last day already?